407 words

 order.getItems().remove(item); // remove from parent's collection

 Skipping either side can cause dirty checking to miss the change.
-The clean way is to encapsulate this in helper methods:
+Encapsulate both moves in helper methods so you don’t get it wrong.

 @Entity